pydanny/pydanny-event-notes/DjangoCon2011/keynotes.rst

 .. note:: Trying to follow Glyph in notes is probably going to fail.
 He is that awesome

 * Started with prose
 * I come to bury Python, not to praise it
 * "Adding manpower to a late software project makes it later." - Fred Brooks
 * "Over the centuries native Americans came up with sign languages.
 Developers have a zillion languages" - Alan
- *
+* "Systematically identify top designers as early as possible" - Fred Brooks on getting a software architect in place
+* **Give in to your hate** - Glyph on hating things that aren't Python